 UNRATED DEBT SECURITIES.
+The Funds may also invest in unrated debt securities.
 Unrated debt, while not necessarily lower in quality than rated securities, may not have as broad a market.
 Because of the size and perceived demand for the issue, among other factors, certain issuers may decide not to pay the cost of getting a rating for their bonds.
-The creditworthiness of the issuer, as well as any financial institution or other party responsible for payments on the security, will be analyzed to determine whether to purchase unrated bonds.
+The creditworthiness of the issuer, as well as that of any financial institution or other party responsible for payments on the security, will be analyzed to determine whether to purchase unrated bonds.